b-zago/terraforming/README.md

 ## Hooks

 To have access to the pre-push cloud sync run `git config core.hooksPath .githooks` and in root create an `.env` file with according `PRIVATE_S3_BUCKET` variable.
-Remember to ensure that all hooks are set as executable.
+THis will upload all .tfvars and .tfstate files to the private s3.

+To download those files after cloning this repo (or just to sync with s3) you can use `state-sync.sh`

+I realize I could use the `backend` block for this but to be honest for my solo work this is good enough to have the state in a remote and secure place.